How are you managing with my comma compilation so far?

 This is correct if you have one son; the name is not essential – it’s added information.
 But if you have more than one son. . .

 My son Paul is a bricklayer.

-…the name is essential to the meaning of the sentence and needs no commas.
+. . .the name is essential to identifying the person and needs no commas.